-7. Create an outdoor photo “booth” by hanging a big frame from a tree.
+7. Create a backyard party photo “booth” by hanging a big frame from a tree.

-8. Maintain freshness and keep flies away by storing food in glass jars with lids.
+8. Maintain freshness and keep flies away by storing backyard party food in glass jars with lids.

-This approach to your outdoor party not only keeps food fresh and the bugs away, it also showcases a lovely display of your favorite foods.
+This approach to your backyard party not only keeps food fresh and the bugs away, it also showcases a lovely display of your favorite foods.

-9. Play glow-in-the-dark ring toss with glow necklaces and a glow stick.
+9. Play glow-in-the-dark ring toss with Dollar Tree glow necklaces glow sticks.

 10. Play giant outdoor Scrabble by printing or painting letters on cardboard squares.